10 Tips for Taking Kids on Their First Backpacking Trip

 Young kids are not in any hurry on the trail.
 They want to stop and play in a creek, stream, or lake.
 They want to throw small rocks and climb on big rocks.
 They certainly want to watch animals.
 This is all good and you should encourage it: Children want to interact with their environment—which makes this fun for them.
 (That’s why tip no. 2 is important.)

 But you also have a campsite to reach every day.
-Give them the time to stop and play and explore along the way—it also lets you set that heavy pack down for a bit—and join them exploring because they long for your attention (see tip no. 5).
+Give them the time to stop and play and explore along the way—it also lets you set that heavy pack down for a bit—and join them exploring because they long for your attention (see the Backpacking Parent Tip under tip no. 6).

 Backpacking Parent Tip When our kids were little, we established a tradition: Every day on the trail, they got a chocolate bar when we were halfway to that day’s destination.
 (We got one, too.)
 It was a good motivator that we also used on dayhikes.